SkyHighSundae/SkyHighSundae-VNC/README.md

 ### Browser Requirements

-noVNC uses many modern web technologies so a formal requirement list is not available.
+SkyHighSundae VNC uses many modern web technologies so a formal requirement list is not available.
 However these are the minimum versions we are currently aware of: